giangnamG/Local-Storage/README.md

 # firebaseProject

 https://ngnispclub.web.app/
-Firsts web deploy
+Firsts web deploy,
-Use hosting at Firebase
+Using host at Firebase,
-Use database is Local Storage
+Using database is Local Storage